jywu20/Notes/Computer Science/Circuit/HDL.md

    (and all parallelisms reduce to "instruction-level parallelism"), so multithreading doesn't need special primitives: it's just two modules running independently.
+8. Most HDLs provide serial or loop structures in the body of the aforementioned event listeners, but these structures are confined in their complexities both in abstract semantics and in practical designing (because of problems like delay, etc.).
+   Therefore serial execution, `for` loop, etc. in HDLs are *not* equivalent to serial execution, `for` loop, etc. in programming languages: the canonical counterpart of the latter is finite state machines that represent the control flows.
+   The serial execution, `for` loop, etc. in HDLs are supposed to be *small*, while serial execution, `for` loops in HLS which are implemented as finite state machines are supposed to be *big*.
-8. Synthesis of RTL boils down to flip-flops and latches (for registers in various stateful `always` blocks), multiplexers and tri-state functions (for branching), decoders (for array accessing), memory blocks, and combinational blocks.
+9. Synthesis of RTL boils down to flip-flops and latches (for registers in various stateful `always` blocks), multiplexers and tri-state functions (for branching), decoders (for array accessing), memory blocks, and combinational blocks.
-9. Flip-flops can be made of latches.
+10. Flip-flops can be made of latches.
 Latches can be made of combinational blocks with loops.
 Multiplexers and decoders are nothing but special combinational blocks.
 Memory blocks are made of flip-flops, decoders, and tri-state functions.
 So everything in theory is combinational blocks.
     We also note that FPGAs can emulate the behavior of all digital circuits.
     This is kind of like a Turing-completeness test, where we demonstrate that at least one digital hardware architecture can emulate all other digital circuits.
     Of course, for this to be a real Turing-completeness test, we need infinite FPGA, which we don't have.
     Other "do anything" chips include CPLD.
-10. Combinational blocks are made of logic gates (that's why Boolean logic is important), and, when the high-impedance state is needed, controlled switches.
+11. Combinational blocks are made of logic gates (that's why Boolean logic is important), and, when the high-impedance state is needed, controlled switches.
 This is gate-level description.
     Efficient gate-level design relies heavily on Boolean logic.
-11. Logic gates are also made of controlled switches.
+12. Logic gates are also made of controlled switches.
 Controlled switches are made of transistors.
 This is transistor-level description.
 How to place transistors on chips is physics- or device-level description.

 The levels above are of course never the only way hardware designing can be carried out, but it's indeed the industrial standard.
-Also, above the transistor-level description, almost everything can be done in SystemVerilog: gate-level description, for example, can be seen as a reduced case of RTL, as basic logic gates and flip-flops are semantically all modules on their own.
+Also, above the transistor-level description, almost everything can be done in SystemVerilog, in a quite uniform and coherent way.

+Gate-level description, for example, can be seen as a reduced case of RTL, as basic logic gates and flip-flops are semantically all modules on their own.
 We can "implement" a logic gate with `always_comb` and `if` constructs and comparisons and assignments.
 We can "implement" a flip-flop with `always_ff`.

 Of course, in actual digital design, the reverse happens:
 `always_ff` is synthesized by flip-flops and `always_comb` is synthesized by logic gates.
 What we demonstrate here is that gate-level description is just reduced RTL,